-At Bosch you have opportunities in 20 functional areas – from controlling to research and development, from human resources to sales.
-Here you can gain a first impression of what awaits you in each area and what skills you should bring to the table.
 You’ll find interesting openings in every functional area – and in every part of the world.
-Have a look at our job opportunities to see what’s on offer in your chosen area.
+Take a look at our job opportunities to see what’s offered in your chosen field.

 In application engineering, you are responsible for setting up hardware and software for internal-combustion engines, ensuring, for example, that specified performance and emission targets are met.
 Your duties include commissioning and optimizing electronic engine management systems, setting up software parameters in control units, testing prototypes as well as building and commissioning engine test stands.
 You liaise closely with related departments such as software and component development, with our plants and with our testing area.
 In addition, you maintain contact with our sales people – and with customers, for instance, during presentations.